 It was then time to pack our bags while the train headed to Delhi.
 It was challenging to pack in the small space of the train stateroom so I went first and Tom followed behind while I stayed out of the way.

 Within 40 minutes we were completely packed and ready for our fabulous steward, Surender, to move our bags to the de-boarding area.
-We provided him with a generous tip, which he graciously accepted while genuinely explaining how much he enjoyed working with us.
+We gave him a generous tip, which he graciously accepted while genuinely explaining how much he enjoyed working with us.

 |Tom took this shot of me with the Taj Mahal as the backdrop.|

-We left an envelope with tips for all the other staff who so graciously served us, although we also tipped (separately) John Stone, our thoughtful chef along with the lovely staff member, Himanshi, who proficiently orchestrated all the tours for our utmost convenience.
+We left an envelope with tips for all the other staff who so graciously served us.
+However, we also tipped (separately) John Stone, our thoughtful chef, and the lovely staff member, Himanshi, who proficiently orchestrated all the tours for our utmost convenience.

 We waited along with the other passengers in the Safari Bar for the final call to disembark.
 As always, a red carpet awaited us as we stepped off the train to receive warm goodbye greetings from all the staff.
 They truly were amazing.

 |Tom couldn’t wipe the smile off his face, grateful for the experience we never dreamed possible.|